On this page:

 - Iowa City's ARPA Survey, with translations in Spanish, Arabic, French.

 - U.S. Treasury Guidance on Eligible Uses of Funds

 - City of Iowa City Use of Funds & Guiding Principles

 On March 11, 2021, President Biden signed the American Rescue Plan Act (ARPA) into law.
-This legislation established the Coronavirus State and Local Fiscal Recovery Fund, which provides significant resources to state, local, territorial, and Tribal governments to support urgent COVID-19 response efforts, replace lost public sector revenue and restore service levels, support immediate financial stabilization for households and businesses, and address public health and economic challenges caused by the pandemic and that have disproportionately impacted certain populations.
+This legislation established the Coronavirus State and Local Fiscal Recovery Fund (SLFRF), which provides significant resources to state, local, territorial, and Tribal governments to support urgent COVID-19 response efforts, replace lost public sector revenue and restore service levels, support immediate financial stabilization for households and businesses, and address public health and economic challenges caused by the pandemic and that have disproportionately impacted certain populations.

 On May 10, 2021, the US Treasury released guidance on state and local use of funds.
 This guidance provides cities broad flexibility to decide how best to use this funding within the following categories of eligible uses: